 For organizational ambidexterity, the use of patents as a proxy variable may not be sufficient to fully capture the difference and interaction between exploration and exploitation.
 Instead, actual behaviors and strategic goals of organizations, as well as organizational practices and processes, may be a more direct expression of an ambidextrous posture.
 Consequently, future research should employ more fine-grained measures of ambidexterity when testing for innovation performance and in relation to grand challenges.
-Future research could also examine 'ho impact of non-patent-based strategies and collaborative innovation behaviors to tackle grand challenges through ambidexterity at the global level.
-Indeed, the issue of open innovation is pressing in the context of a problem innovation is pressing in the context of a problem innovation is pressing in the context of a problem.
+Future research could also examine impact of non-patent-based strategies and collaborative innovation behaviors to tackle grand challenges through ambidexterity at the global level.
+Indeed, the issue of open innovation is pressing in the context of a lemic emergency (Bertello et al., 2022; McGahan et al., 2021).